emjun/tisane/tisane/INFERENCE.md

     <!-- Rule 4: For the DV included, get its unit U. If U is nested within another unit, add its parent as a random intercept to the set of random effects.
 Do this recursively until there are no more nested relationships between units.  -->

+    For example, this means that if DV is unit 0 and unit 0 is nested under unit 1, unit 1 is added but unit 0 is not (e.g., test_random_nested in tests_effects_inference.py)

 Non-nested
 Rule B: If two units point to the same measure, follow the below rules: